scmmmh/experiment-support-system/docs/administrator/installation.rst

 Installation
 ============

-``pip install pyquestionnaire-x.y.z.tar.gz``
+``pip install ExperimentSupportSystem-x.y.z.tar.gz``

-It is recommended that you install PyQuestionnaire into a virtual environment.
+It is recommended that you install the Experiment Support System into a virtual environment.

 You then need to install either *pycryptopp* or *PyCrypto* packages to enable the use of session cookies: